TIBCOSoftware/cic-cli-core/README.md

 # CLI Core for TIBCO Cloud™

 If you want to develop a CLI plugin for TIBCO Cloud™, use this package to get some features OOTB.
-Using this package won't only give features but will help in maintaining a unified, consistent user experience for the end user.
+Using this package won't only give you features but will also help in maintaining a unified, consistent user experience for the end user.

 ## Table of Contents